City Park/Pepsi Tennis Center

-The City Park/Pepsi Tennis Center is a tennis facility located in City Park in New Orleans, United States.
+The City Park Tennis Center is a tennis complex located in City Park in New Orleans, United States.
 The facility, built in 2011, serves as the home of the Loyola Wolf Pack and Tulane Green Wave tennis teams.

-The facility offers 26 lighted courts.
+The facility offers 26 lighted tennis courts.
 It has 16 hard courts and 10 clay courts along with a practice court and a club house.
 The club house is 3,500 square feet and includes a meeting room, showers and lockers.

 The tennis center hosts the City Park Grand Slam Tennis Tournament and has hosted the Allstate Sugar Bowl Tennis Tournament.

 History of City Park tennis facilities

 In 1922, City Park had a tennis facility with 17 courts.